 988 Crisis Response State Legislation Map

-With 988 available nationwide, it is up to states to ensure there are crisis services—24/7 local crisis call centers, mobile crisis teams, and crisis stabilization options—so 988 callers receive the help they need.
+With 988 available nationwide, it is up to states to ensure the availability of crisis services, including 24/7 local crisis call centers, mobile crisis teams, and crisis stabilization options, so 988 help seekers can receive the help they need, when they need it.

+As of January 2025, 10 states have enacted a 988 fee (see detailed fee info here) and four states have recurring state funding.
 Learn about what 988 implementation legislation is moving in statehouses across the country.
-The legislation is divided across three tabs: pending, passed and inactive legislation
+The legislation is divided across three tabs: pending, passed and inactive legislation.

-The chart includes a listing of all state legislation that is either based on 988 model bill and/or makes major changes to 988 crisis care continuum (988 call centers, mobile crisis teams, and crisis stabilization services).
+The chart includes a listing of all state legislation that makes major changes to the 988 crisis care continuum (988 call centers, mobile crisis teams and crisis stabilization services).
 States are in alphabetical order on each tab with more recent bills at the top of each state’s section.
-Fee information is provided only for bills based on model bill (note the 911 fee information is provided for reference, it is not included in the bill language).
+There is an issue category with options such as 988 Fee, Appropriation, Advisory body, Insurance coverage, Marketing/awareness, Trust fund, and Study bill.
 Basic information about the bill is provided, click the bill number for further information.
+Note: the 911 fee information is provided for reference, it is not included in the legislative language.

 Recommended citation: National Alliance on Mental Illness (NAMI).
 “988 Crisis Response State Legislation Map.” https://reimaginecrisis.org/map/.